ai-mindset/ai-mindset.github.io/_posts/2024-11-11-py-cross-compile.md

 ---
 [^1]: One might argue that running statically compiled executables in a sandboxed environment is a security risk.
 Static malware analysis tools exist for this exact reason
 [^2]: To be fair, the Data ecosystem is pretty decent and continuously improving.
-It's the ML ecosystem and specifically the lack of a native Scikit-learn-like package that's still somewhat lacking
+It's the ML and statistical ecosystem and specifically the lack of a native Scikit-learn and Scipy-like packages that's still somewhat lacking